burakeregar/GenericRecyclerAdapter/README.md

 # Easiest Generic Recycler Adapter

 Easiest way to use RecyclerView.
 Reduce boilerplate code!
+You don't need to write adapters for listing pages anymore!

 You can check it out [Demo Application](https://github.com/burakeregar/EasiestGenericRecyclerDemo)